moschi/VSS_CT/Docu.md

 * Create/Delete a game
 * Insert rounds for a game
   * for each team
-  * with the appropriate multiplicator
+  * with the appropriate multiplier

 ## Architecture